Sonnet 427

 His visit to this world, by all counts, brief,

-His exit there quite shy of fifty rounds.
+His exit there just shy of fifty rounds.

-Though knowing he, of choice was was doomed to be;
+Full knowing he by choice was was doomed to be;

 With mouths to feed, few means and little lard,